elkingarcia11/google-cloud-storage-client/README.md

-# Google Cloud Storage Python Module
+# Google Cloud Storage Python Client

-A comprehensive Python module for managing Google Cloud Storage operations using service account authentication.
+A lightweight helper around `google-cloud-storage` that focuses on authenticated bucket and object operations using service account credentials.

 ## Features